saneera/kubernates/Readme.md

 - Set up cluster networking with flannel.

 #### Note:
 When installing kubeadm, kubectl, and kubelet, use version 1.12.7-00.
 The older versions currently have a bug that may interfere with the installation.
 If you need additional guidance, click the icon next to each task below for more information on how to complete each task.
-You can also check out the solution video for a detailed walkthrough.

 > Install Docker on all three nodes.
 - Do the following on all three nodes: